 - Do not administer insulin to a cat after hypoglycemia until a veterinarian gives you the okay.

-Congestive heart failure is a life-threatening disorder that occurs when the heart doesn’t pump blood as efficiently as it should which causes fluid to back up in the lungs and abdomen, while other organs don’t receive enough blood to function properly.
+Congestive heart failure: A life-threatening disorder that occurs when the heart doesn’t pump blood as efficiently as it should which causes fluid to back up in the lungs and abdomen, while other organs don’t receive enough blood to function properly.
 It can be caused by heart diseases such as cardiomyopathy, heartworm, myocarditis, endocarditis, congenital disorders, high blood pressure, tumours, hyperthyroidism and acromegaly.

 Treatment for congestive heart failure is aimed at managing the medical cause of the condition as well as relieving symptoms associated with fluid build-up in the lungs, pleural space, and abdomen.
 In a few situations, once the cause has been treated (such as hyperthyroidism), the heart may recover, however, most cases of CHF are irreversible, but it may be managed to slow down the progress.
 Stabilising your cat if he has fluid build up in the lungs or pleural cavity, relieving symptoms and this may include: